 "They invented a curriculum," says Messinas.
 "Actually the truth is that Bezalel was quite progressive . . . it had innovative brains working on green architecture at the time," he tells ISRAEL21c.

 Working with environmental constraints at the time, he says, was very esoteric, like a doctor who practices alternative medicine.
-Of course in the last 10 years green architecture and design has come to the mainstream, with standards bodies emerging to certify such buildings.
-But back then in Israel, Messinas felt he had a special window in his studies, giving him an advanced push in a career that would take him to Yale for an architecture degree, and now a M.Sc. in Environment and Development at the National Technical University of Athens.
+Of course in the last 10 years, green architecture and design have come to the mainstream, with standards bodies emerging to certify such buildings.
+But back then in Israel, Messinas felt he had a special window in his studies, giving him an advanced push in a career that would take him to Yale for an architecture degree, and now an M.Sc. in Environment and Development at the National Technical University of Athens.

 But it wasn't just Israel that influenced his career: Egypt too, specifically a meeting with Hassan Fat'hi, a famous Egyptian architect who was working with Adobe bricks.